 Right, I think that'll do for this week.
 I'd like to thank Sophie from the bottom of my packet of Monster Munch.
 She'd given way more answers but I couldn't fit everything in.
 I'll save them for the director's cut!
 So, while we wait for the weekend to actually begin, remember that an FML can come from anywhere: don't count your eggs before they're in the basket.
 Be excellent to each other, and see you next week.

-How about you?
-Think you've got talent and want to do an illustrated FML?
-Send us an email to email@example.com but only send us your blog's address and/or a few samples of your work.
-No need to create an illustrated FML straight away.
+As always, if you think you've got talent and want to contribute to the illustrated FML, send us an email to email@example.com but only send us your blog's address and a few samples of your work.
+No need to create an illustrated FML straight away